MrDeveloper25/Proxy/README.md

 # Proxy System Installation and User Guide

+### Setup Required: Installing Curl Library

+To ensure proper functionality, you need to place a `curl` folder in two specific locations:

+1. **Main Proxy Project Folder:**
+   Place a `curl` folder at the root directory of your Proxy project.

+2. **Load Balancer Module:**
+   Additionally, place a `curl` folder within the Load Balancer module directory.

+The `curl` folder should contain necessary libraries and files required by the program.
+This setup is crucial for enabling network operations and ensuring seamless integration with external services.

+Please ensure that the `curl` folder is correctly configured and accessible by the respective modules of the Proxy system.

 ## Introduction
 This program is designed to run on Windows using Winsock.
 It consists of the following components: